 Does VPN encryption slow down my connection?

 Some slowdown is normal due to encryption overhead and server distance.
 Most users notice a modest speed impact, especially on distant servers or congested networks.
-Edge secure network enable
+Is surf vpn safe 2026

 How do I enable Norton VPN encryption on Windows?